odysian/aws-terraform-infrastructure/README.md

 ## Overview

 This project recreates the infrastructure from [aws-cloudwatch-monitoring](https://github.com/odysian/aws-cloudwatch-monitoring) using Terraform.
-I'm continuing to build on the app, adding features and learning terraform at the same time.
+I'm continuing to build on the app, adding features and learning Terraform at the same time.

 **Key additions:**
 - Auto scaling policies that dynamically add/remove instances based on CPU load.